taviso/cefdebug/README.md

 ```
 ## Linux

-The main depdencies are libwebsockets and libreadline, then just type make.
+The main depdencies are libwebsockets and libreadline.

+On Fedora, try:

+`yum install readline-devel libwebsockets-devel openssl-devel`

+If the dependencies are intalled, try `make -f GNUmakefile.linux`

 ## Embedding